 The Panel notes that the Respondent has not been commonly known by the disputed domain name and that the Respondent has not acquired trademark or service mark rights.
-According to the information provided by the Registrar, the Respondent is known as "Dominique Lafort".
+According to the information provided by the Registrar, the Respondent is known as "Chen Yuren".
 The Respondent's use and registration of the disputed domain name was not authorized by the Complainant.
 There are no indications that a connection between the Complainant and the Respondent existed.

 Fundamentally, a respondent's use of a domain name will not be considered "fair" if it falsely suggests affiliation with the trademark owner.
 The correlation between a domain name and the complainant's mark is often central to this inquiry.
-Generally speaking, UDRP panels have found that domain names identical to a complainant's trademark carry a high risk of implied affiliation (see section 2.5.1 WIPO Overview 3.0).
-The disputed domain name corresponds to the Complainant's WÜBER trademark without the diaeresis, which is an uncommon sign in domain names.
-In the Panel's view, this makes the disputed domain name virtually identical to the Complainant's mark.
-Moreover, according to the Panel, the combination with the ".store" TLD may increase the confusion as it may be considered to refer to a store of the Complainant's products.
-Therefore, the Panel finds that the disputed domain name carries a risk of implied affiliation with the Complainant and cannot constitute fair use.
+Generally speaking, UDRP panels have found that where a domain name consists of a trademark plus an additional term, such composition cannot constitute fair use if it effectively impersonates or suggests sponsorship or endorsement by the trademark owner (see section 2.5.1 WIPO Overview 3.0).
+The disputed domain name incorporates the Complainant'sARCELORMITTAL trademark in its entirety, merely adding the terms "brasil" and "sa".
+In the Panel's view, this combination even increases the risk of confusion with the Complainant as it corresponds to the company name of a subsidiary of the Complainant.
+Therefore, the Panel finds that the disputed domain name carries a high risk of implied affiliation with the Complainant and cannot constitute fair use.

-Moreover, according to the Complainant, the disputed domain name redirected to an online shop offering products similar to the Complainant's products.
+Moreover, the Panel observes that the disputed domain name appeared to resolve to a website with content impersonating the Complainant's subsidiary ARCELORMITTAL BRASIL S.A.
 The Panel finds that this does not amount to a bona fide offering of goods or services, or a legitimate noncommercial or fair use of the disputed domain name.
+UDRP panels have categorically held that the use of a domain name for illegal activity (e.g. impersonation/passing off, or other types of fraud) can never confer rights or legitimate interests on a respondent (see section 1.13 of the WIPO Overview 3.0).

-The Panel observes that the disputed domain name currently appears inactive.
+The Panel observes that the disputed domain name currently resolves to a registrar parking page.
 In the Panel's view, this does not amount to any legitimate noncommercial or fair use or use in connection with a bona fide offering of goods and services either.